Lasagne/Lasagne/docs/user/custom_layers.rst

 Some layers can have multiple behaviors.
 For example, a layer implementing dropout should be able to be switched on or off.
-During training, we want it to apply dropout noise to its input, but during evaluation we don't want it to do anything.
+During training, we want it to apply dropout noise to its input and scale up the remaining values, but during evaluation we don't want it to do anything.

 For this purpose, the `get_output_for()` method takes optional keyword arguments (``kwargs``).
-When `get_output()` is called to compute the output of a network, all specified keyword arguments are passed to the `get_output_for()` methods of all layers in the network.
+When `get_output()` is called to compute an expression for the output of a network, all specified keyword arguments are passed to the `get_output_for()` methods of all layers in the network.

 For layers that add noise for regularization purposes, such as dropout, the